A Simulation Study Evaluating Phase I Clinical Trial Designs for Combinational Agents: Review of Designs

-DFCOMB also has a start-up phase in the beginning, starting from dose $(1,1)$.
+\textbf{Start-up phase}: the start-up phase starts from dose $(1,1)$.
 If no toxicity is observed, escalate the dose along the diagonal until at least one agent reaches maximum dose.
 If still no toxicity is observed when one agent reaches its maximum dose, we increase the dose of the other agent until both agents reach maximum doses.
 The start-up phase ends once the first toxicity is observed and the model-based design starts.